 Gluten-free isn't the same as wheat-free.
 Gluten is a protein found in wheat and other grains like spelt (which is a form of wheat), barley, triticale, and rye.
 A baker might use wheat flour that’s had its gluten removed (known as wheat starch) to make a loaf of bread.
 Read ingredients lists to avoid wheat.

-You may be able to eat these grains instead of wheat.
-Always check with your doctor before trying them:
+You may be able to eat these grains instead.
+Check with your doctor before you try them:

 Wheat flour.
-Use rice flour, potato starch flour, soy flour, tapioca flour, or corn flour instead.
-If you're allergic to gluten, look for gluten-free baking powder.
+Use flour made from rice, potato starch, soy, tapioca, or corn instead.
+If you can't tolerate gluten, look for gluten-free baking powder.
 When you're baking, remember that wheat-free and gluten-free flour may be drier, may not rise as much, and may have a crumbly texture.

 Noodles.
-Use wheat-free pastas instead.
-They can be made from lots of different grains including quinoa, corn, potato, rice, or beans.
+Choose wheat-free pastas.
+They can be made from lots of different grains, including quinoa, corn, potato, rice, or beans.

 Breadcrumbs.
 In recipes like casseroles, fried chicken, eggplant parmesan, or meat loaf, substitute shredded parmesan, crumbled wheat-free crackers, or cornmeal.

 Thickeners.
-Thicken sauces and gravies with cornstarch or rice flour.
+Bulk up sauces and gravies with cornstarch or rice flour.
 Pureed tofu can work, too.